-- Students may charge up to three meals. - All parents will be contacted by an automatic email system when your child first runs out of money. - A letter will be sent home only to elementary students if they reach their three-charge limit. - If payment is not made and the account brought up to a positive balance the next day, students will be offered an alternate meal. - All charges must be paid by the last day of the current school year. - No charging will be allowed the last 2 weeks of school. - A student cannot charge ala carte items.

-Parental controls can be set to control student spending.
+- Students may charge up to but no more than \$40.00 at a time before the account must be brought to a positive balance. - All Parents will be contacted by an automatic email system when your child first runs out of money and every 4 days after that until it has a positive balance. - In Family Portal, parents can set up their own preference for email reminders. - A letter will be sent home only to elementary students before they reach their \$40.00 limit. - MS/HS students are informed they are low when in the lunch line and a phone call home is made if necessary. - If payment is not made and the account brought up to a positive balance the next day, students will be offered an alternate meal.
+Which will still be charged to the account. - All charges must be paid by the last day of the current school year. - Students leaving the district should notify us for a refund. - All charges before the free/reduced application is received and processed must be paid within a week of notification. - A student cannot charge ala carte items. - Parental controls can be set to control student spending. - All money under \$10.00 will not be returned to households if students leave the district or graduate.
+The funds will go to help students in need with paying their lunch account/